Robotics Master's FAQs

 Due to the high demand we are unable to automatically accept transfer or dual masters requests from students in other Masters programs at Penn.
 Students who are interested in applying to the robotics masters program from other programs at Penn will be afforded an opportunity to be considered as part of the regular admission process with the deadline of February 1st.
 Please note that acceptance to the robotics program is highly competitive and that there are typically many more applicants than places available.
 Applications will only be accepted after 1 semester is completed in your current program at Penn.

-For those that wish to apply: 1) Permission will need to be given to access your original graduate application to Penn 2) Updated materials such as personal statements, resume, letter of recommendation, etc may be submitted as well to complete your application 3) The paper petition form to transfer signed by your current program and additional documents must be submitted to Charity Payne by February 1st.
+For those that wish to apply: 1) Permission will need to be given to access your original graduate application to Penn 2) Updated materials such as personal statements, resume, letter of recommendation, etc may be submitted as well to complete your application 3) The paper petition form to transfer signed by your current program and additional documents must be submitted to Joy McManus by February 1st.
+Decisions will be released 6-8 weeks after the deadline.

 - How do I submit a recommendation letter?